Incoming Students

 Additionally, undergraduate international students cannot take more than 3 credit hours of their required minimum credits in online classes.
 For example, an undergraduate student must take 12 credit hours, so they may take 3 credit hours of online classes but must take 9 credit hours of in-person classes.
 Any classes beyond the required minimum may be taken online.

-If you have any questions about maintaining your immigration status, please visit this page, https://oiss.tulane.edu/maintaining-your-f-1-status, or reach out to OISS at oiss@tulane.edu.
+If you have any questions about maintaining your immigration status or about enrollment requirements, please visit this page, https://oiss.tulane.edu/maintaining-your-f-1-status, or reach out to OISS at oiss@tulane.edu.

 Frequently Asked Questions